johncrespoauth0/auth0-react-workshop/README.md

 # Auth0 ♥️ React Workshop

-This repository is setup to facilitate a hands-on workshop with authentication in React using Auth0.
+This repository is set up to facilitate a hands-on workshop with authentication in React using Auth0.
+There are a few additional sections for adding multi-factor authentication and deployment.

 ![Auth0 Loves React](./images/auth0-react.jpg)

-*For the hands-on portion, you will follow this blog post, [The Complete Guide to React User Authentication](https://auth0.com/blog/complete-guide-to-react-user-authentication/), created by [Dan Arias](https://auth0.com/blog/authors/dan-arias/).
-Thanks Dan!*
+_For the majority of the hands-on portion, you will follow this blog post, [The Complete Guide to React User Authentication](https://auth0.com/blog/complete-guide-to-react-user-authentication/), created by [Dan Arias](https://auth0.com/blog/authors/dan-arias/).
+Thanks Dan!_

 ## About this Repository

 In this workshop, you'll learn about several crucial concepts.

-- modern authentication workflows
+-   Modern authentication workflows
-- handling authentication in React using React Hooks, Context API, etc.
+-   Handling authentication in React using React Hooks, Context API, etc.
 -   JSON Web Tokens
-- securely calling APIs
+-   Securely calling APIs
+-   Multi-factor authentication (bonus)
+-   How to deploy/host your application (bonus)

-During the hands-on portion, you'll follow **[this article](https://auth0.com/blog/complete-guide-to-react-user-authentication/)** for the detailed walkthrough.
+During the majority of the hands-on portion, you'll follow **[this article](https://auth0.com/blog/complete-guide-to-react-user-authentication/)** for the detailed walkthrough.
 In that article, the frontend and backend projects are in two different repositories. **However, this repository already includes both projects, a React frontend and a Node/Express backend**.

 Two important notes on this...

-> 1. When the blog post mentions the `auth0-react-sample` directory in the *Get the Starter Application* section, you will instead use the `frontend` directory from this repository.
+> 1. When the blog post mentions the `auth0-react-sample` directory in the _Get the Starter Application_ section, you will instead use the `frontend` directory from this repository.

-> 2. When the blog post mentions the `auth0-express-js-sample` directory in the *Calling an API* section, you will instead use the `backend` directory from this repository.
+> 2. When the blog post mentions the `auth0-express-js-sample` directory in the _Calling an API_ section, you will instead use the `backend` directory from this repository.

 ### Branches